 Assisted living communities provide transportation, nutritious foods, games, and social activities for residents, which are very popular with residents.

-Additional services and benefits for seniors include:
+Additional services and benefits of assisted living include:

 Home care offers companionship, transportation, and daily assistance for seniors living at home.
 The level of care will vary based on the individual’s need, but it’s important to note that nursing care isn’t included in home care.

 Home care aides provide household help and personal care to seniors.
 Many home care services include helping with:

 Home care allows seniors to remain in their homes while having regular company and professional care.

 A major benefit of home care is that it offers one-on-one companionship.
 Some home care aides will plan in-home activities to keep seniors engaged, such as reading aloud, playing games, or simply sitting and talking.

 In-home caregivers can assist with meal preparation, light housekeeping, and help clean and organize as needed.

 You can decide what in-home caregivers’ focus on based on your loved one’s needs and lifestyle.
 If your loved one is more social and needs transportation to events, caregivers can organize that regularly.
 If someone prefers to stay at home and would rather have more help with cooking or cleaning, in-home caregivers can arrange that as well.
 It’s easy to customize care.